-A comparison of the H/He ratios for the five events is shown in Figure 14, plotted versus energy, rigidity, and versus energy after scaling the He spectrum up by the shift-factors chosen to minimize the percentage variation in the H/He ratio as a function of energy/nucleon (see Figure 13).
-Plotting the spectra as rigidity spectra has minimal effect on the variation of H/He, but shifting the He spectra by the amounts indicated in Figure 16 reduces the amount of variation substantially.
+A comparison of the H/He ratios for the five events is shown in Figure 19, plotted versus energy, rigidity, and versus energy after scaling the He spectrum up by the shift-factors chosen to minimize the percentage variation in the H/He ratio as a function of energy/nucleon (see Figure 18).
+Plotting the spectra as rigidity spectra has minimal effect on the variation of H/He, but shifting the He spectra by the amounts indicated in Figure 18 reduces the amount of variation substantially.

 Mewaldt et al. (2005) have examined the location of the break energies for nine species ranging from H to Fe, and compared this energy to the charge-to-mass ratio of the ions as measured by SAMPEX.
-During the period just following shock passage in the 28 October event, the break energies for $2 \le Z \le 26$ nuclei could be fit by $(Q/M)^b$ with $\mathbf{b} \approx 1.55$ to 1.77.
-The proton break energy was not consistent with the trend of the heavier nuclei, suggesting that protons may not be test particles in this event.
-In the 29 October 2003 event, the break energies showed very little dependence on Q/M. It is possible that the spectra in the 20 October event were influenced by the fact that the CME was launched into a medium that was already highly turbulent as a result of the even larger event that occurred just 30 hours earlier.
+During the period just following shock passage in the 28 October event, the break energies for $1 \le Z \le 26$ nuclei could be fit by $(Q/M)^b$ with $b \approx 1.4$, while $b \approx 1.5$ if protons were not included.
+In the 29 October 2003 event, the break energies showed very little dependence on Q/M. It is possible that the spectra in this event were influenced by the fact that this event was launched into a medium that was already highly turbulent as a result of the larger event the occurred just 30 hours earlier.

-This comparison of the H and He spectral shapes in these five events does not seem to fit a consistent pattern in which the ratio of the H and He break energies is a constant.
-In particular, the H and He spectra do not fit the (Q/M)2 scaling predicted by Li, Zank, and Rice (2005).
-Rather, these results appear to be similar to those of Cohen et al. (2005), where the ratio of the break energies varies from event to event.
+This comparison of the H and He spectral shapes seems to favor the interpretation of Cohen et al. (2005), in which the Q/M-scaling of the spectral breaks varies from event to event, and is possibly governed by diffusion, over the interpretation of Li, Zank, and Rice (2005), which predicts $(Q/M)^2$ scaling.
 However, it is also possible that the proton spectra in these large events are influenced by the fact that protons are responsible for most of the turbulence.
-Maybe protons do not follow the same scaling as heavier ions because they are not test particles (Does anyone know a reference for someone who said this in print?).
-It is also possible that processes other than those considered in the two interpretations discussed here influence the shapes of these spectra and their scaling properties.
+Maybe protons do not follow the scaling of heavier ions because they are not test particles.

-It is of interest to compare the total energy content of the SEPs observed in these events with the total kinetic energy of the individual CMEs, which have been reported by Gopalswamy et al. (2005).
-This comparison is shown in Figure 15.
-Note that the SEP kinetic energies range from ~0.6% to 24% of the CME kinetic energies, similar to the 21 April 2002 event analyzed by Emslie et al. (2004).
-If we assume that the energy content of the particles comes mainly from particle acceleration at the CME-driven shock, we can conclude that the shock acceleration process has a variable efficiency, that at times must be very efficient, such that the production of energetic particles sometimes extracts a reasonably large percentage (≥10%) of the CME kinetic energy.
+It is of interest to compare the total energy content of the SEPs observed in these events with the total kinetic energy of the CMEs, which have been summarized in a paper by Gopalswamy et al. (2005).
+This comparison is shown in Figure 20.
+Note that the SEP energies range from ~0.6% to 24% of the CME kinetic energies, similar to the 21 April 2002 event analyzed by Emslie et al. (2004).
+If we assume that the energy content of the particles comes mainly from particle acceleration at the CME-driven shock, we can conclude that the shock acceleration process has a variable efficiency, that can at times be must be very efficient, such that the production of energetic particles sometimes extracts a reasonably large percentage ($\geq 10\%$) of the CME kinetic energy.
 It is interesting that galactic cosmic rays apparently extract a similar fraction of the kinetic energy from supernova shocks in order to sustain the energy density of cosmic rays in the Galaxy (~1 eV/cm3) over the average cosmic-ray lifetime of ~15 million years.
 (Yanasak et al. 2001).